joeblew999/pb-stack/.github/README.md

 The basis underneath everything is:

-Task provides a cross platform shell.
+Task provides the cross platform bootstrap.

 SQLITE provides the DB.
 You can scale this out with Master Master copies.
-YOu can have ephemeral DB's feed off dates, with the DB acting a as Materialised view.
+You can have ephemeral DB's feed off data, with the DB acting a as Materialised view.

 Benthos provides a workflow system.

 NATS provides a base connectivity system under everything else.

-## Status
+## Containerisation

-Its still very much a WIP, with things changing, but the constructs do work.

-I have built systems like this before and the philosophy does work exceeding well.
-This is a refactoring of those previous systems that uses Task files and Process Compose.
+Process-compose provides the ability to run a stack of binaries on any OS without docker.

+Its configuration is similar to Docker Compose.

+K3, Docker, Fly, Anything can run this.

+An **Operator** will run this for an Org on A Cloud somewhere using Docker or k3.

+A **User** will run locally on their own Server and their Desktop, Mobile.
+No Containerisation is needed.

 ## TODO